mardix/assembly/docs/docs/index.md

 ## About

 **Assembly** is a pythonic object-oriented, mid stack, batteries included framework built on Flask, that adds structure to your Flask application, and group your routes by class.

-**Assembly** allows developers to build web applications in much the same way they would build any other object-oriented Python program.
+**Assembly** allows you to build web applications in much the same way you would build any other object-oriented Python program.

+**Assembly** helps you create small to enterprise level applications easily.

-Technically **Assembly** Makes Flask Great Again!
+**Assembly** Makes Flask Great Again!

 **[Installation Guide](install.md) **